-Ref Strengths 23/24 Weaknesses 23/24 1.
-Approved organisational structure aligned to IDP & Budget.
-Non alignment of the approved organisational structure with Staff Regulations.
-2. Policies and Systems in place.
-Some policies require review & alignment with the Staff Regulations.
-3. Performance Management System for Senior Managers in place.
-Cascading performance management system to all employees.
-4. Functional Governance Structures (Council, EXCO, Section 79 and Section 80).
-Non- Adherence to submission of reports & attendance 5.
-Sound & Cordial relationship between employer & labour.
-Cascading down and implementation of resolution 6.
-Capacitating satellite offices.
-Lack of monitoring of the functionality of the satellite offices.
-7. Capacity to comply with all relevant local government legislations.
-Non-adherence to laws and procedures.
-8. ICT Systems in place.
-Ineffective IT Systems at satellite offices (connectivity with fibre).
-9. HR Systems in place.
-Non Adherence to HR systems.
-10. Records Management Systems in place.
-Non-centralization of records.
-11. Allocation of bursaries to staff members.
-Poor monitoring on the implementation of staff bursary policy.
+Ref Strengths 24/25 Weaknesses 24/25 1.
+Approved organisational structure.
+To re-align the approved organisational structure with Staff Regulations.
+2. Policies in place.
+Some policies require review and alignment with the Staff Regulations.
+3. Recruitment and selection of personnel for filling of vacancies Delay in filling critical positions 4.
+Provision of legal support Non-compliance with the legislation 5.
+Sound & Cordial relationship between employer & labour. nonadherence to the main collective agreements 6.
+Capacitating satellite offices Lack of monitoring of the functionality of the satellite offices.
+7. Compliance with legislations Non-adherence to laws and procedures.
+8. ICT Systems in place Ineffective IT Systems at satellite offices (connectivity with fibre) 9.
+HR Systems in place Non-Adherence to HR systems 10.
+Records Management Systems in place Non-centralization of records.